Global sports brand unveils exciting plans for Sheffield's John Lewis building

 The global brand, whose identity is being kept under wraps for now, has been working on the project with a consortium of local companies.

-A spokesman for the consortium said ‘Sheffield Rules’ would create a true home for the game and if the authority agreed to the deal the company would be in Sheffield ‘in a heartbeat’.
+A spokesman for the consortium said ‘Sheffield Rules’ would create a true home for the game and if the authority agreed to the deal, the company would be in Sheffield ‘in a heartbeat’.
+Some 200 jobs could be created.

 He added: “We’re very excited, this could deliver the heart of the city - football - into the Heart of the City (a reference to the £480m redevelopment of the city centre).